Heritage Horses

 Cleveland Bay

-Two hundred years of pure breeding have resulted in a horse breed that is genetically consistent.
-This distinguishes it from other medium-weight horse breeds known as warmbloods, which have recently had extensive introductions of Thoroughbred blood.
-The breed’s genetic distance from the Thoroughbred gives it excellent hybrid vigor in a cross, and Cleveland Bay stallions are often bred to Thoroughbred mares to produce sport horses.
-This combines the best qualities of both breeds.
+Over two hundred years of pure breeding resulted in a horse breed that is genetically consistent.
+This distinguishes it from other medium-weight horse breeds (Warmbloods) that have had extensive, recent introductions of Thoroughbred blood.
+The breed’s genetic distance from the Thoroughbred gives it excellent hybrid vigor in a cross, and Cleveland Bay stallions are often bred to Thoroughbred mares to produce “Sport Horses” – a horse with the best qualities of both breeds.
+The growing market for sport horses has been of little help because the lighter and faster Cleveland Bay crossbreds had more value than the purebreds, so rather than breed pure Cleveland Bays, breeders crossbred their mares.

 Did you know: